 The Cambridge Analytica scandal and Mark Zuckerberg’s subsequent testimony has set off a million questions in the public’s mind about what data Facebook has on them.
-Here’s what every Facebook user needs to know about their privacy.
+Here’s how to check what Facebook knows about you, despite your privacy settings.

-These sites and apps will teach you more about how Facebook collects data and what it does with it.
-If you only want to know whether your data was leaked, check Facebook’s new Cambridge Analytica tool.
+These sites and apps will tell you what you should know about Facebook before you use the social network.
+If you only want to know whether your data was leaked, check Facebook’s Cambridge Analytica tool.

 Let’s take a look at what Facebook knows about you and what you can do about it.

 1. Sign Up For Facebook (Web): Plain English Revelation of Facebook’s Terms

 Before you signed up for a Facebook account, you agreed to certain terms and conditions.
 It was one of those long, legalese tabs that you didn’t pay attention to and just clicked “Continue” on.
 Well, that document gave Facebook a lot of power.

 The average person finds it difficult to read and comprehend the terms of service.
 So developer Marten Bjork launched a simple page that puts all of Facebook’s privacy-hijacking terms in plain English.
 This is what you should know about Facebook before signing up and using it.

 Each line explains what you need to be okay with if you want to use Facebook.
 Every point is backed up with links to Facebook’s policy page, terms of service, press releases, or third-party articles from reputed sources.

 All put together, it’s a good explanation of all the hidden clauses that go into using Facebook.
 This would be ideal before you sign up for Facebook, but even if you already have, the information here might make you think twice about using the social network.